slak44/Xylene/README.md

 - `DEBUG_FLAGS` and `RELEASE_FLAGS`: compiler flags
 - `LDFLAGS`: linker flags

-The script `make-releases` creates a 64bit Linux build and a 32bit Windows one.
+Running `make releases` creates a 64bit Linux build and a 32bit Windows one.